erlendandre/dat250-assignment2/dat250-expass2.md

 - Users can vote on a poll, change their vote, and retrieve votes for a poll.
 - Votes are automatically removed when the poll is deleted.

----

 ## 2. Test Scenarios

-Following a test-driven approach, the following scenario is fully implemented and tested:
+The following scenario is fully implemented and tested:

 1. Create a new user
 2. Confirmation of user and number of users (1)